 In June 2018, the State of New York filed a lawsuit in New York state court (State of New York v.
 The 3M Company et al., No. 904029-18 (N.Y.
 Sup.
-Ct., Albany County)) against a number of manufacturers, including affiliates of the Group, with respect to alleged PFOS and PFOA contamination purportedly resulting from firefighting foams used at locations across New York, including Stewart Air National Guard Base in Newburgh and Gabreski Air National Guard Base in Southampton, Plattsburgh Air Force Base in Plattsburgh, Griffiss Air Force Base in Rome, and unspecified "other" sites throughout the State.
+Ct., Albany County)) against a number of manufacturers, including affiliates of the Company, with respect to alleged PFOS and PFOA contamination purportedly resulting from firefighting foams used at locations across New York, including Stewart Air National Guard Base in Newburgh and Gabreski Air National Guard Base in Southampton, Plattsburgh Air Force Base in Plattsburgh, Griffiss Air Force Base in Rome, and unspecified "other" sites throughout the State.
 The lawsuit seeks to recover costs and natural resource damages associated with contamination at these sites.
 This suit has been removed to the United States District Court for the Northern District of New York and transferred to the MDL.

 In February 2019, the State of New York filed a second lawsuit in New York state court (State of New York v.
 The 3M Company et al., (N.Y.
 Sup.
-Ct., Albany County)), against a number of manufacturers, including affiliates of the Group, with respect to alleged PFOS and PFOA contamination purportedly resulting from firefighting foams used at additional locations across New York.
-This suit has been removed to the United States District Court for the Northern District of New York and transferred to the MDL.
-In July 2019, the State of New York filed a third lawsuit in New York state court (State of New York v.
+Ct., Albany County)), against a number of manufacturers, including affiliates of the Company, with respect to alleged PFOS and PFOA contamination purportedly resulting from firefighting foams used at additional locations across New York.
+This suit has been removed to the United States District Court for the Northern District of New York v.
 The 3M Company et al., (N.Y.
 Sup.
-Ct., Albany County)), against a number of manufacturers, including affiliates of the Group, with respect to alleged PFOS and PFOA contamination purportedly resulting from firefighting foams used at further additional locations across New York.
+Ct., Albany County)), against a number of manufacturers, including affiliates of the Company, with respect to alleged PFOS and PFOA contamination purportedly resulting from firefighting foams used at further additional locations across New York.
+This suit has been removed to the United States District Court for the Northern District of New York v.
+The 3M Company et al., (N.Y.
+Sup.
+Ct., Albany County)), against a number of manufacturers, including affiliates of the Company, with respect to alleged PFOS and PFOA contamination purportedly resulting from firefighting foams used at further additional locations across New York.
 This suit has been removed to the United States District Court for the Northern District of New York and transferred to the MDL.
 In November 2019, the State of New York filed a fourth lawsuit in New York state court (State of New York v.
 The 3M Company et al., (N.Y.
 Sup.
-Ct., Albany County)), against a number of manufacturers, including affiliates of the Group, with respect to alleged PFOS and PFOA contamination purportedly resulting from firefighting foams used at further additional locations across New York.
-This suit has been removed to federal court and transferred to the MDL.
+Ct., Albany County)), against a number of manufacturers, including affiliates of the Company, with respect to alleged PFOS and PFOA contamination purportedly resulting from firefighting foams used at further additional locations across New York.
+This suit has not been served yet.

 In January 2019, the State of Ohio filed a lawsuit in Ohio state court (State of Ohio v.
-The 3M Company et al., No. G-4801-CI-021804752-000 (Court of Common Pleas of Lucas County, Ohio)) against a number of manufacturers, including affiliates of the Group, with respect to PFOS and PFOA contamination allegedly resulting from the use of firefighting foams at various specified and unspecified locations across Ohio.
+The 3M Company et al., No. G-4801-CI-021804752-000 (Court of Common Pleas of Lucas County, Ohio)) against a number of manufacturers, including affiliates of the Company, with respect to PFOS and PFOA contamination allegedly resulting from the use of firefighting foams at various specified and unspecified locations across Ohio.
 The lawsuit seeks to recover costs and natural resource damages associated with the contamination.
 This lawsuit has been removed to the United States District Court for the Northern District of Ohio and transferred to the MDL.